Skip to main content

 Liver function will continue to be monitored for at least 3 months

-*Your doctor may adjust this length of time – or the dose – based on the person’s response to ELEVIDYS, including helping address any changes in liver function tests.
-It’s important to follow your doctor’s advice on ELEVIDYS treatment-related steroids, including during the tapering period.
+*Your doctor may adjust this length of time, the steroid dose, or how it’s given (oral vs intravenous) based on the person’s response to ELEVIDYS, which may include addressing any changes in liver function tests.
+It’s important to follow your doctor’s advice on oral treatment-related steroids, including during the tapering period, to help avoid serious side effects.
+Report any side effects to your doctor immediately.

 This section is a modal